 This chili features healthy ingredients and contains no added sugars.
 Here are some ingredients highlights:

-Ground beef: We prefer to use grass-fed and grass-finished beef (we get ours from Butcher Box) because it is a high-quality protein containing all the essential amino acids and a lot of B vitamins (for optimal energy and better brain function)
+Ground beef: We prefer to use grass-fed and grass-finished beef (we get ours from Butcher Box) because it is a high-quality protein containing all the essential amino acids and a lot of B vitamins (for optimal energy and better brain function).
+For more ground beef recipes, check out our 20 Healthy Ground Beef Recipes.

 Sweet potatoes – this addition supplies natural sweetness and great texture to the chili, as well as tons of vitamin A, needed to keep our immunity, skin health, and eye health strong